 Though residents of Puma live a simple existence, I was constantly amazed by their level of sophistication.
 Unlike larger metropolitan areas, where trash is blithely tossed into street, Puma is trash free because village elders have established fines for anyone caught littering.
 In the same vein, the village has partnered with World Vision to develop an environmental sanitation program that established rules for building toilets and made open defecation a fineable offense.
 Aama’s squat toilet was, without a doubt, the cleanest I have ever seen and there was not a speck of trash to be found anywhere on her property.

 Even the mountain schools were more advanced than others I visited around Nepal.
-Both the primary school in Puma and the secondary school in nearby Baglung Pani have well-stocked libraries, courtesy of the Room to Read program out of Great Britain.
+Both the primary school in Puma village and the secondary school in nearby Baglung Pani have well-stocked libraries, courtesy of the Room to Read program out of Great Britain.
 Students are taught English from the moment they start school and every youngster I spoke to could converse in English to some degree.
 When I questioned the school headmasters about their most pressing needs I was told that computers are a number one priority, as the children must be computer literate in order to enter the workforce.
 Schools I visited in Pokhara were lucky to have pencils and notebooks for the students.

 Another force to be reckoned with in Puma is its Mother Group, an organization of women who perform traditional Gurung dances and songs around Nepal and throughout SE Asia.
 Each family in Puma is expected to participate in the group; those who cannot perform sew costumes, cook, or keep the books.
 Revenues from their performances have paid for a community pavilion, repaired or built rock staircases, and even constructed a modern rice mill, eliminating the need to husk rice with hand-held grinders.